ugonnathelma/SMS-api/README.md

 # SMS-api

-MySMS is an sms management system that enables users send an sms from to each other.
+SMS-api is an sms management system that enables users send an sms from to each other.

 ### Features!